risawitama/verbose-potato/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## What do you call a bear with no teeth?
+A gummy bear!